kaust-rccl/ksl-docs/docs/source/soft_env/ibex/datascience.rst

 The vast majority of user required software is available on the conda-forge channel (and/or the bioconda channel for bioinformatics and genomics applications).

-You will need to install Miniconda in your Ibex user directory by following instruction on `GitHub <https://github.com/kaust-rccl/ibex-miniconda-install>`_ (if they haven’t already done so).
+You will need to install Miniconda in your Ibex user directory by following instruction on `GitHub <https://github.com/kaust-rccl/ibex-miniconda-install>`_ (if they haven't already done so).

 How do I install my favorite data science package on Ibex using Pip?
 --------------------------------------------------------------------